Font size:

 (German: Bauabschnitt IIf – construction segment 2, sector f)

-A hospital camp, one of the nine camps in Birkenau, opened in July 1943.
+A hospital camp for men opened in July 1943.
 It was made up of 17 wooden barracks and a washroom latrine.
-Barracks housed sick prisoners in surgical, internal medicine, dermatological, and contagious diseases departments (typhus).
+Barracks housed sick prisoners in surgical, internal medicine, dermatological, and contagious diseases departments.
+The most notorious block was number 12, used for patients unlikely to recover.
+SS physicians conucted there systematic selection for the gas chambers among Jewish prisoners.

 The peak population of the hospital camp was 2,700 in December 1943.
-Many of them were still in Birkenau when the evacuation (Death Marches) began in January 1945.
+Many of them were still in Birkenau when the evacuation began in January 1945.

 BIIg